PaulBratslavsky/strapi-5-next-blog-post/README.md

  Strapi   Creating a new application at /Users/paulbratslavsky/Desktop/work/tutorials-and-posts/brad/server
 ```

-Once everything is setup, we can start the Strapi server by running the following command:
+Once everything is set up, we can start the Strapi server by running the following command:

 ```bash
 cd server
 yarn develop
 ```

-And we should be greeted with the following screen: go ahead and create your first **Strapi Admin User**.
+We should be greeted with the following screen: create your first **Strapi Admin User**.

 ![Strapi Admin User](/images/005-strapi-admin-user.png)